MicrosoftDocs/windows-dev-docs/hub/apps/publish/gradual-package-rollout.md

 ---
-description: When you publish an update to a submission, you can choose to gradually roll out the updated packages to a percentage of your app’s customers on Windows 10 or Windows 11.
+description: When you publish an update to a submission, you can choose to gradually roll out the updated packages to a percentage of customers who have your package installed on Windows 10 or Windows 11 (including Xbox).
 title: Gradual package rollout ms.date: 10/31/2018
 ms.topic: article